Plants for Creative Fall Container Gardens

 Tired of planting the same old door-side potted chrysanthemums year after year?
 Then upgrade this year’s containers!
 Lots of cool new fall plants have bold good looks and bright colors to make container design a lot more exciting.

 What makes a container plant great for fall?
 Its must flaunt its best color through the season and shine up until the first frost or beyond.
 Those that tough it out after frost include ornamental cabbages, kales, and Swiss chard.
-Some of these fall beauties will even survive through winter as evergreen perennials.
+Some of these fall beauties will even survive through winter as evergreen biennials or perennials.
 Here are some of our favorites for creative late-season container gardening.

-Super Celosia and Amaranths
+Super Celosias and Amaranths

 Ornamental peppers start to look great by late summer, and their pretty fruits of orange, yellow, red or purple will retain their color up until frost.
 Some even boast deep purple foliage as well as pretty fruits.
 The hot ornamentals mix well with any seasonal garden flower or plant, and you can even save seeds for spring sowing.
 The peppers are also edible and spicy, with varying degrees of flavor.
+(See the video below for more designs using ornamental peppers.)

 Happy Heirloom Squash